MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-how-request-quotes.md

 > [!NOTE]
 > It is not possible to convert a purchase quote to a purchase invoice directly, like it is possible with sales quotes.
 For details on how to create a purchase invoice, read [Record Purchases with Purchase Invoices](purchasing-how-record-purchases.md).

-## <a name="see-related-microsoft-trainingtrainingmodulescreate-purchase-documents-dynamics-365-business-central" />See related [Microsoft training](/training/modules/create-purchase-documents-dynamics-365-business-central/).
+## <a name="see-related-microsoft-training" />See related [Microsoft training](/training/modules/create-purchase-documents-dynamics-365-business-central/).

 ## <a name="see-also" />See also